mox-amber/sessh/index.md

 ## Overview
-Sessh is a web application that hopes to cultivate a network of musicians within the UH system by providing them with the tools they need to start muscician-to-musician connections.
-By using simple and effective design principals we aim to have an application with the following features:
+### What Is Sessh?
+Let's say you need a drummer for your band, looking for someone to teach you how to learn certain chord pattern, or just want some people to jam with.
+Finding other individuals who wish to pursue musical related goals can be difficult, especially when there is no reliable resource to do so.
+That's were Sessh comes in, we hope to develop a web application dedicated to cultivating a network of students who are musically inclined and enrolled at a University of Hawaii affiliated school.

+### How Will it Work?
+We are aiming to provide the fundamental tools necessary to bring students together so that they can arrange organized meet ups for anyone interested.
+We will first start with a CRUD(create, read, update, and delete) based design for our initial tools including:
 * Creation of profiles including descriptions such as musical interests, goals, skills, etc.
 * Profiles will contain access to musical works they produced with links to other work they were involved in.
-  * Search features that allow filtering based on preferences.
+* Full browsing with dedicated filtering capabilities where a user can search for others based on information listed on their profiles.
 * Adding people to your regular sessions list.
 * Notifications based on search terms.

+Along with the feature suite, there will be a dedicated group of 'super-users' with admin capabilities that ensure the website adheres to our applications policy.

 ## Deployment
-If you would like to see our application in action you can visit [our live site]().
+If you would like to see our application in action you can visit [our live site](http://161.35.230.24/#/).

 ## User Guide
 The following is a walkthrough of the application.